rickballard/CoCivium/outreach/partners/Koso-Synergy-Report.md

 - **Informal by design** — this is not a contract, but an invitation.
 - **Low-commitment entry point**: start with me as a pilot tester.
-- **No strings attached**: even if there’s no fit with CoCivium, my help in packaging/marketing stands.
+- **No strings attached**: even if there’s no fit with CoCivium™, my help in packaging/marketing stands.

 ---